madetech/learn/guides/13-OOP/README.md

 Then create an instance of both these child classes.

-Then create a new attribute to the parent class `city` indicating which city they live in.
+Then create a new attribute to the parent class, city, indicating which city they live in.
 Then re-initalise the instances with the values of what city the different customers live in.

 For example:
 ```ruby